Eduard Bernstein: London

 Bernstein (on far right) at the Third Congress of the Second International in Zurich in 1893, with Friedrich Engels, Clara Zetkin, August Bebel, and others.

 Throughout his early years in London, Bernstein remained in the shadow of Engels, who was the preeminent authority on Marxism.
 When Engels died in August 1895, he named Bernstein as one of his literary executors, a sign of complete confidence.
 It was only after Engels's death that Bernstein felt free to publicly question the orthodox Marxism he had inherited.
+His intellectual interests were broad; during the 1890s, simultaneous with his turn to revisionism, he intensified his study of Darwinism and natural science.
+He translated a lecture by the Canadian-British biologist and socialist Grant Allen, "A Disciple of Darwin as Advocate for Socialism," reviewed books on evolutionary theory, and engaged in polemics against social Darwinists who sought to use Darwinism to justify laissez-faire capitalism.

-His time in England had a profound impact on his thinking.
+Bernstein's time in England had a profound impact on his thinking.
 He observed a stable, prosperous capitalist society with strong democratic traditions and a reformist, rather than revolutionary, labour movement.
 His experience convinced him that "the idea of a once-and-for-all break-up of capitalism was a doctrinaire illusion, and that socialists should place their hopes in gradual social reforms and socialization as the result of democratic pressure".
 He also established close relations with English socialists, most notably the Fabian Society, whose leaders included George Bernard Shaw and Sidney and Beatrice Webb.
 While Bernstein later denied that Fabianism was the direct source of his new views, and even criticised their "visionless pragmatism", the Fabians' gradualist, empirical, and ethical approach to socialism undoubtedly reinforced the direction of his own thought.
 Many Fabians were zealous adherents of Darwinism, and this intellectual environment, imbued with evolutionary thought from figures like H. G. Wells and Ramsay MacDonald, likely made Bernstein more receptive to gradualist ideas.